|Joseph “Yossie” Hollander Co-founder|

 As a tech investor and entrepreneur, Mark Rosenblatt has been investing in and building companies for over 25 years.
-He serves as Chairman of Violin Memory and of Rationalwave Analytics, and sits on the board of RiverMeadow Software.
+He served as Chairman of Violin Memory and of Rationalwave Analytics, and sits on the board of RiverMeadow Software.
 He holds a BS in Electrical Engineering and an MBA, both from Yale University.

 |R. James Woolsey|

 A member of the United States Energy Security Council, Mr. Woolsey is the Former Director of Central Intelligence and currently a Vice President at Booz Allen Hamilton, an international management consulting firm, which he joined in 2002.
 Mr. Woolsey heads a team within Booz Allen’s Global Strategic Security practice that helps companies protect themselves from potential threats and vulnerabilities.
 Before joining Booz Allen, Mr. Woolsey enjoyed a distinguished career in both public service and private legal practice.
 His career in government service has included high-level positions in two Republican and two Democratic administrations.
 In addition to serving as Director of Central Intelligence, he served as Ambassador to the Negotiation on Conventional Armed Forces in Europe (CFE), Under Secretary of the Navy, General Counsel to the US Senate Committee on Armed Services, and Delegate at Large to the US-Soviet Strategic Arms Reduction Talks (START).
 He has been a member of numerous defense and security related commissions including the Rumsfeld Commission to Assess the Ballistic Missile Threat to the US, and the National Commission on Terrorism.
 In the private sector he practiced law for 22 years as a Partner in the law firm of Shea & Gardner in Washington, D.C.

 In September 2002, Mayor Michael R. Bloomberg and Fire Commissioner Nicholas Scoppetta named Woolsey Chief Advisor to the newly created FDNY Terrorism Preparedness Taskforce.
 The Taskforce examines and evaluates the FDNY’s terrorism preparedness capabilities.
 In 2003, Consulting Magazine named James Woolsey to its annual list of top 25 consultants in the United States.